Spaying & Neutering

 What is spaying or neutering?

-Spaying is the surgical procedure whereby the uterus and ovaries are removed from a female cat.
-Neutering the procedure whereby the testicles are surgically removed from a male cat.
+Spaying is a surgical procedure whereby the uterus and ovaries are removed from a female cat.
+Neutering is the procedure whereby the testicles are surgically removed from a male cat.

 When should I neuter/spay my cat?